Articus/PathHandler/docs/index.md

 # Path Handler

-This library provides a replacement for default routing and dispatch middleware from [Zend Expressive](http://zendframework.github.io/zend-expressive/) and should considerably simplify creating APIs with this nice framework.
-The idea is to split request processing into phases that should be familiar to anyone who used to write [Swagger](http://swagger.io/) specs:
+This library considerably simplifies API development with [Zend Expressive](http://zendframework.github.io/zend-expressive/) by reducing amount of boilerplate code you have to write for each API operation.
+The idea is to provide a more convenient way to deal with:

-- routing - determine what operation should you perform for specified request path
+- routing - routes for all operations are registered automatically
-- consuming - parse request body
+- consuming - each operation may have unique algorithm to parse request body according its content type
-- attributing - calculate set of request attributes that you need to perform operation from raw request data (it can be any auxiliary actions like checking authentication and getting current user, validating data and making DTO from it, retrieving entity from DB by id from request parameters and etc)
+- attributing (as in [PSR-7 request attributes](https://www.php-fig.org/psr/psr-7/#15-server-side-requests)) - each operation may have its own set of request attributes calculated from raw request data (like current user information insteadof authentication header, validated DTO insteadof form value array, entity object insteadof query parameter with its id and so on)
-- handling - perform requested operation and get some result
+- producing - each operation may have unique algorithm to prepare response body from operation result according media type accepted by client

-- producing - prepare response body and headers using operation result
+So you can focus on handling your API operations and spend less time on writing auxiliary code for request processing.

 ## Quick start

-Just write [Swagger specification](https://swagger.io/specification/) for your future API and use [Swagger Codegen](https://swagger.io/swagger-codegen/) to generate `ze-ph` server.
-Both steps can be easily done in your browser with [Swagger Editor](http://editor.swagger.io/).
+Just write [OpenAPI Specification](https://swagger.io/specification/) for your future API and use [OpenAPI Codegen](https://swagger.io/swagger-codegen/) to generate `php-ze-ph` server.

 ## How to install?